 ” I don’t believe that all we need to do is change our behaviors.
 Our belief system determines how we act.
 So, to make true change we need to challenge our old beliefs and establish a new set of healthier beliefs.
 After this, our behaviors follow the new beliefs into healthier patterns.”

-- Licensed Clinical Social Worker (LCSW) State of Utah, September 2000
+- Licensed Clinical Social Worker (LCSW) State of Utah

-- Master’s degree of Social Work (MSW) June 1997, New Mexico State University
+- Master’s degree of Social Work (MSW) from New Mexico State University

 - Opened Private Practice for individual, couples, and family therapy in October 2000

 - Extensive work with a wide variety of mental illness including depression, anxiety, and bipolar disorder.

 - Extensive work with people struggling with drug and alcohol abuse and process addictions.

 - Worked 10 years with the University of Utah Neuropsychiatric Institute (UNI).